 C++ Math nexttoward

-The nexttoword function represents the next representable value in a specific direction.
-The nextafter and nexttoward both the functions work similar and return the same value.
-The only difference occurs in their syntax.
+The nexttoword function denotes the subsequent representable value in a particular direction.
+Both nextafter and nexttoward functions operate similarly and yield identical results.
+The discrepancy lies solely in their syntax.

 Syntax